Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 and DC Jack Adapter are not needed.

-We will start by mounting a stack consisting of Step-Down Power Supply, Msater Brick and WIFI Extension to the back side of the case.
+We will start by mounting a stack consisting of Step-Down Power Supply, Master Brick and WIFI Extension to the back side of the case.
 There is a slot in the case where solder bumps of the Step-Down Power Supply are, so it is possible to mount the Step-Down Power Supply directly flush to the case.